ClouDesire/docusaurus/docs/deployed.md

 #### SSL support

-Cloudesire manages automatically a **reverse proxy** in front of your application, so you **don’t need to include HTTPS support** in the container.
+Cloudesire manages automatically a **reverse proxy** in front of your application, so you **don't need to include HTTPS support** in the container.

 ### Private Repository